This page may contain affiliate links, see our disclaimer here.

 Crete.
 On the mountain are 76 endemic species.
 Plants of the area

-include to wonderful aromatic herbs for which the island is famous;
+include the wonderful aromatic herbs for which the island is famous;

 including thyme and dictamo.
 Dictamo also known as erontas is a strong herbal remedy.